By Terry Corbell

 After solving the major issues – getting his staff to work better – I was anxious to turn my attention to other clients.
 But my client was so accustomed to my being there every day, he expected it indefinitely.

-He also didn’t understand why I only trained and advised him so he didn’t have to fire anybody, which would have increased his payroll even higher.
-He didn’t get why I didn’t have legal authority and why I always used my own materials.
+He also didn’t understand why I wanted to train his employees and advise him so he didn’t have to fire anybody, which would have increased his payroll even higher.
+He didn’t get why I didn’t have legal authority to reprimand and fire employees, and why I always used my own materials.

 So, the lessons prompted me to use a different upfront process – to sell results with benchmarks, to train the client about how I deliver results, and to explain how I’m paid and the timeline to expect.